These Art Surfaces have a lot of features, so let’s dive in so you don’t miss out on anything...

 To see the your artwork on top of the surface without any lighting or shading effects, select the Overlaid setting

-You can put anything into an Art Surface, including previously created drawings, paintings, scanned artwork, graphics, logos or even photos.
+You can paste anything into an Art Surface, including previously created drawings, paintings, scanned artwork, graphics, logos or even photos.
 Here are 2 ways to do it

 - Method 2: Embed an external file into the Art Surface.
-Select File > Place Linked to embed another file, even a PSD file into the ‘Artwork’ layer folder.
+In Photoshop, Select File > Place Linked to embed another file, even a PSD file into the ‘Artwork’ layer folder.
 If you use Place Linked you can always edit the original file and just update the layer to refresh it